riteshvish/google-contacts-crud/README.md

 });
 ```

-* Fetch the contact's info such as 'name', 'email id', 'contact id' and 'contact type' for a given contact id.
+* Fetch the contact's info such as 'name', 'email id', 'contact id',phoneNumber and 'contact type' for a given contact id.

 ```javascript
 var options = {